Market Participants May Keep a Close Eye on the Euro’s Potential for Recovery After the ECB Announcement

 - Europe: Industrial Production

-European currencies fell against the yen after the final reading of Germany’s March consumer price index, released last weekend, showed a year-over-year increase of 2.2%, unchanged from the previous month.The euro/yen pair fell from 164.395 to 162.273, touching the -3σ line of the hourly Bollinger Bands.
-Similarly, on the 4-hour chart, the pair fell to the -3σ line of the Bollinger Bands, and on the daily chart, price fluctuations are observed from the upper to the lower 20-day moving average.
+European currencies fell against the yen after the final figures for Germany’s March consumer price index, released last weekend, showed a year-over-year increase of 2.2%, unchanged from the previous month.The euro/yen pair fell from 164.395 to 162.273, touching the -3σ level of the hourly Bollinger Bands.
+Similarly, on the 4-hour chart, the pair fell to the -3σ level of the Bollinger Bands, and on the daily chart, price fluctuations are being observed as the price moves from above the 20-day moving average (MA) to below it.